awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

 #### Migrating passwords for user roles to SCRAM<a name="PostgreSQL_Password_Encryption_configuration.migrating-users"></a>

+You can migrate passwords for user roles to SCRAM as described following\.

 **To migrate database user \(role\) passwords from MD5 to SCRAM**

-1. Log in as the administrator user \(default user name, `postgres`\) as shown following:
+1. Log in as the administrator user \(default user name, `postgres`\) as shown following\.

    ```
    psql --host=db-name.111122223333.aws-region.rds.amazonaws.com --port=5432 --username=postgres --password
    ```

-1. Check the setting of the `password_encryption` parameter on your RDS for PostgreSQL DB instance by using the following command:
+1. Check the setting of the `password_encryption` parameter on your RDS for PostgreSQL DB instance by using the following command\.

    ```
    postgres=> SHOW password_encryption;